Benchmarks for JPEG2000 encoders on CPU and GPU

-CPU-based JPEG2000 solutions have no explicit implementation of batch mode, because all processing stages are done on CPU and complete loading of available CPU cores can be achieved by simply running multiple decoders in separate processes.
-Multithreaded mode of CPU-based JPEG2000 decoders decrease latency of single image processing, so we can consider this mode as single image mode.
+CPU-based J2K applications have no explicit implementation of batch mode, because all processing stages are done on CPU and complete loading of available CPU cores can be achieved by simply running multiple decoders in separate processes.
+Multithreaded mode of CPU-based JPEG2000 decoders decreases latency of single image processing, so we can consider this mode as single image mode.

-At the moment we don't consider here the following possible modes for JPEG 2000 benchmarking on GPU:
+At the moment we don't consider here the following possible modes for J2K encoding on GPU:

 Results for all modes will be published as soon as their implementations are ready.

 We don't hide anything concerning benchmarking procedures and achieved results.
 Thus, everyone can always reproduce our benchmarks, because we publish not only timing and performance, we supply full info about hardware, JPEG2000 parameters, test images and testing modes.